EOLab-HSRW/jetson-models/docs/usage_guide_detectnet.md

 <h1 align = "center">DetectNet Usage Guide with Snap!</h1>

+Object detection goes beyond simple image classification.
+Instead of predicting just one label for the entire image, object detection networks are capable of finding and locating multiple objects per frame.
+They do this by producing a set of bounding boxes around each detected object, along with a class label (e.g., person, car, dog) and a confidence score.

 <p align="center">
   <img src="/docs/images/detectnet_demostration.gif" alt="DetectNet demonstration" height="70%" width="70%" />
 </p>

+The detectnet model from the [Jetson Inference Library](https://github.com/dusty-nv/jetson-inference) is designed for real-time object detection on NVIDIA Jetson devices. [detectnet](models/detectnet.py) is available to use from Python.
+It accepts an input image and outputs a list of detected objects, each with:

+* **ClassID:** Numeric ID of the detected class
+* **ClassLabel:** Human-readable label (e.g., person)
+* **Confidence:** Probability of the detection being correct
+* **BoundingBox:** Coordinates of the object’s location in the image

+DetectNet supports a variety of [pre-trained detection networks](#available-object-detection-variants-and-average-performance-in-jetson-nano) optimized with TensorRT for real-time performance on Jetson devices.
+The default is SSD-Mobilenet-v2, trained on the [MS COCO dataset](https://cocodataset.org/#home) with 91 object classes including people, animals, and household items.

 ## Connect to the server